IB Primary Years Programme

-The Lower School section of the International School of Turin offers the International Baccalaureate Primary Years Programme (PYP).
-This is a curriculum designed to inspire young minds and challenge students aged 3 to 12.
+IST was authorized to offer the International Baccalaureate Primary Years Programme (PYP) in May of 2006.
+The PYP includes a curriculum designed to inspire young minds and challenge students aged 3 to 12.
 It focuses on the total growth of the developing child, whilst encompassing their social, physical, emotional and cultural needs in addition to academic development within a caring, international environment.

 The PYP curriculum has an international perspective where we recognise and welcome the diversity of student experiences and backgrounds.
 A PYP school strives towards developing an internationally minded student who demonstrates the attributes of the Learner Profile: